MatthewT0/GenAI-Image-Forensics-Toolbox/README.md

 ### Other Directories
 - **Algorithms**: The Algorithms directory contains all the code for the 16 included algorithms, of which 13 are used in this image evaluation.
 - **Analysis_and_Processing**: This directory contains all the additional scripts for processing the output results.
 - **Util**: This contains the necessary packages for the base code to run.
-These should not need to be ammended.
+These should not need to be amended.
-- **Ouptut**: This directory holds the original output from the modified base code, which is used for the analysis of the files in later scripts
+- **Output**: This directory holds the original output from the modified base code, which is used for the analysis of the files in later scripts
 - **Normalised**: This contains the output values normalised between 0 and 1 for ease of analysis.
 - **OrganisedFiles**: This directory contains all other outputs from the analysis scripts.

 ## Citations
-The main framework paper and 13 localisation algorithms papers can be found detailed below, for other localisation algorithms inclusion please refer to the relevent readme within the algorithm directory.
+The main framework paper and 13 localisation algorithms papers can be found detailed below, for other localisation algorithms inclusion please refer to the relevant readme within the algorithm directory.

 ### The main framework paper:   <!-- omit from toc -->
 Markos Zampoglou, Symeon Papadopoulos, and Yiannis Kompatsiaris.
 2017.